tc39/proposal-temporal/docs/duration.md

 A `largestUnit` value of `'auto'`, which is the default if only `smallestUnit` is given, means that `largestUnit` should be the largest nonzero unit in the duration that is larger than `smallestUnit`.
 For example, in a duration of 3 days and 12 hours, `largestUnit: 'auto'` would mean the same as `largestUnit: 'day'`.
-This behavior implies that the default balancing behaviour of this method to not 'grow' the duration beyond its current largest unit unless needed for rounding.
+This behavior implies that the default balancing behavior of this method to not "grow" the duration beyond its current largest unit unless needed for rounding.

 The `smallestUnit` option determines the unit to round to.
 For example, to round to the nearest minute, use `smallestUnit: 'minute'`.